 - Armpit shields

-Wearing pads on your armpits can help reduce the symptoms and it will definitely protect your clothes from being affected.
+Wearing pads on your armpits will help reduce the symptoms and it will definitely protect your clothes from being affected.

 Choose wearing lose clothes because some synthetic fibers like nylon may just worsen the condition.